All Episodes

 I'm good.

-Now, what they're saying publicly is plausible, uh, but you've seen the brutality, the indiscriminate bombing of innocent men, women, and children, the targeting of apartment buildings, the targeting of of vital infrastructure for life inside of Ukraine.
+Now, what they're saying publicly is plausible, but you've seen the brutality, the indiscriminate bombing of innocent men, women, and children, the targeting of apartment buildings, the targeting of vital infrastructure for life inside of Ukraine.

-Uh it would not surprise me if Vladimir Putin wanted to escalate this conflict.
+It would not surprise me if Vladimir Putin wanted to escalate this conflict.

 What do you think happened?

-The missile may be Russian made, but it's more likely it was fired by Ukraine.
+The missile may be Russian-made, but it's more likely it was fired by Ukraine.

-Putin is not crazy, she's not suicidal.
+Putin is not crazy.

 So it is more likely that it is a mistake.